gborelli89/StepperControl.jl/README.md

 ## Initializing and configuring

-The connection can be made with the function stepperOpen.
+The connection can be made with the function `stepper_open`.
 The arguments are

 * `port`: if *nothing* (default), then the first port in the list is used.
 The USB port was used during the development (Arduino).
 * `baud`: baudrate (default = 9600)